daniel-acuna/reviewer_assignment/README.md

 # Unsupervised reviewer-article assignment based on topic models*

-Website that implements the reviewer-article assignment system.
+Website that implements the reviewer-article assignment system based on Django, Python web framework.

 **This is work-in-progress.
 Please use at your own risk*